 Marathon and Ice Swimming

 I've always been a swimmer, but I got into marathon swimming in 2006 when I completed my first 8-mile Boston Light Swim, an event I now co-direct.
-Since catching the marathon swimming bug, I've been lucky to have had the opportunity to tackle some of the most beautiful and challenging cold waterways in the world, from the English Channel and Loch Ness to Lake Tahoe, Lake Memphremagog, the Catalina Channel and around Manhattan Island and around Absecon Island in New Jersey.
+Since catching the marathon swimming bug, I've been lucky to have had the opportunity to tackle some of the most beautiful and challenging cold waterways in the world, from the English Channel and Loch Ness to Lake Tahoe, Lake Memphremagog, the Catalina Channel, around Manhattan Island and around Absecon Island in New Jersey.

 Loch Ness, August 2015